sequenceiq/blog-test/source/_posts/2014-11-22-periscope-scale-your-cluster-on-time.markdown

 ---
 layout: post
-title: "Periscope: scale on Time"
+title: "Periscope: scale in time"
 date: 2014-11-22 15:13:33 +0100
 comments: true
-categories:
+categories: [Periscope]
 author: Krisztian Horvath
 published: true
 ---

 [Periscope](http://blog.sequenceiq.com/blog/2014/08/27/announcing-periscope/) allows you to configure SLA policies for your cluster and scale up or down on demand.
-You were able to set alarms and notifications for different metrics like `peding containers`, `lost nodes` or `memory usage`.
+You are able to set alarms and notifications for different metrics like `peding containers`, `lost nodes` or `memory usage`.
 Recently we got a request to scale based on `time`.
 What does this mean?
-It means that you can tell Periscope to shrink your cluster down to 10 nodes after work hours or at the weekends and grow it back to 100 nodes by the time people starts to work.
+It means that you can tell
+Periscope to shrink your cluster down to 10 nodes after work hours or at the weekends and grow it back to 100 nodes by the time people starts to work.
 We thought it would make a really useful feature so we implemented it.
-You can read about it more [here Apiary](link).
+You can read about it more [here Apiary](link goes here).

+### Cron based alarms

 In order to configure such actions you'll have to set some `time alarms`.
 In this example we'll configure it to downscale at 7PM and upscale at 8AM from Monday to Friday:
 ```json
 {
   "alarms": [